FlazeFy/wardrobe-Go/README.md

 1. Download this Codebase as ZIP or Clone to your Git
 2. Set Up Environment Variables `.env` at the root level directory.
 You can see all the variable name to prepare at the **Project Structure** before or `.env.example`
 3. Install Dependencies using `go mod tidy`
-4. DB Migration will be running everytime your start the app.
+4. **DB Migration** will be running everytime your start the app.
 If you want to disabled it, just commented the code `MigrateAll(db)` that labelled with `Connect DB`, you can find the file at `main.go`.
-5. Seeder also will be running everytime your start the app.
+5. **Seeder** also will be running everytime your start the app.
 If you want to disabled it, just commented the code that labelled with `Seeder & Factories`, you can find the file at `routes/dependency.go`.
-6. Same like Task Scheduler.
+6. Same like **Task Scheduler**.
 If you want to disabled it, just commented the code that labelled with `Task Scheduler`, you can find the file at `routes/dependency.go`.
-7. Run the Go Gin using `go run main.go`
+7. **Run the Go Gin** using `go run main.go`

 **CPanel Deployment**
 1. Source code uploaded to CPanel